 Borrowing and Other Forms of Leverage.
 Each Fund may borrow money to the extent permitted by its investment policies and restrictions and applicable law.
 When a Fund borrows money or otherwise leverages its portfolio, the value of an investment in a Fund will be more volatile and other investment risks will tend to be compounded.
 This is because leverage tends to exaggerate the effect of any increase or decrease in the value of a Fund's holdings.
-In addition to borrowing money from banks, the Opportunistic Bond ETF may engage in certain other investment transactions that may be viewed as forms of financial leverage - for example, entering into reverse repurchase agreements, investing collateral from loans of portfolio securities, entering into when-issued, delayed-delivery, or forward commitment transactions, or using derivatives such as swaps, futures, forwards, and options.
-Notwithstanding the foregoing, in accordance with the Order, the Equities ETF will not borrow for investment purposes.
+In addition to borrowing money from banks, a Fund may engage in certain other investment transactions that may be viewed as forms of financial leverage - for example, entering into reverse repurchase agreements, investing collateral from loans of portfolio securities, entering into when-issued, delayed-delivery, or forward commitment transactions, or using derivatives such as swaps, futures, forwards, and options.